hapax/hapax.github.io/assets/emcc.md

 This makes the argument longer but more self-contained.
-Finally, these notes gave me the opportunity to dust off some old ideas about how to present the essence of special relativity, which strongly guided the approach I took.
+Finally, these notes gave me the opportunity to dust off some old ideas about how to present the essence of special relativity, which strongly guided the approach I took, and in particular the restriction to one spatial dimension.
-Although I found the process enlightening, I'm hop
+I found the process enlightening, and hope my eccentric and meandering approach can be of benefit to others.

 <!-- Before we get cracking, I'll give a TLDR version.
 Relativity is basically what you get when you allow space and time to